sswietoniowski/learning-aspnetcore-rest-api/mvc/README.md

 dotnet new gitignore --output "." --force
 ```

-The following files were then modified:
+The following file(-s) was(were) then created/modified:

-- global.json
+- global.json,

 ```json
 {